eclipse-ee4j/metro-saaj/docs/relnotes-2.0.md

         </dependencies>
 ```

-The Jakarta SOAP with Attachments Implementation:
+The Eclipse Implementation of Jakarta SOAP with Attachments:
 ```
         <dependencies>
             <dependency>